1922 Austin twin tornadoes

 On the afternoon of May 4, 1922, two simultaneous tornadoes struck Austin, Texas, taking unusual southwesterly paths through the city and surrounding areas on both sides of the Colorado River.
 Meteorological details concerning the conditions that led to the event are sparse, though historical accounts described the morning and afternoon as sweltering; clouds began aggregating northeast of Austin by noon and had developed into thunderstorms over the city by around 4:00 p.m.
 The first tornado began in a rural area 6 mi northwest of the Texas State Capitol and tracked across the Texas Deaf, Dumb, and Blind Institute for Colored Youth and Deep Eddy, injuring at least five people and causing around $25,000 in damage.
 The tornado was widely photographed and was estimated to have been an F2 tornado on the Fujita scale.

-While the first tornado was inflicting damage, a second tornado touched down near the Texas State Cemetery and moved across the Travis Heights community and St. Edwards University.
+While the first tornado was inflicting damage, a second tornado touched down near the Texas State Cemetery and moved across the Travis Heights community and St. Edward's University.
 Its most destructive impacts occurred at the Woodward Manufacturing Company's automobile plant at Penn Field.
 It then curved west towards Manchaca and Oak Hill, leveling homes and uprooting numerous trees before dissipating.
 The second tornado was the more destructive of the two and killed at least 12 people, including six at a single home in Oak Hill.
 It was estimated to have been an F4 tornado on the Fujita scale.
 In aggregate, the two tornadoes injured 50–60 people and inflicted at least $300,000 in damage, with some estimates placing the damage toll above $700,000.